0cjs/sedoc/os/linux/distro/rel-debian.md

 #### Release Notes

+* [Ubuntu 26.04][u26.04]
+  - Kernel upgrade to 7.x is not a significant change, but just that Linus thinks 6.20 is too large a minor version number.
+    - Some discussion of dropping x86-64 CPU pre-v2 (Nehalem/Jaguar, ~2009)
+      or pre-v3 (Haswell, ~2015) support, but probably not done?
+  - Since Ubuntu 25.10 (26.04) `sudo-rs` becomes the default, using 0.2.8
+    (0.2.10) with significant upgrades. (`sudo.ws` is the old version, and is usually also installed.)
+    - One particular thing (amongst many others) not supported is `Defaults:user verifypw = any` (it's silently ignored); `dent` required a fix for this.
+(Many less common `Defaults` options are not supported.)

+* [Debian 13][deb13]:
+  - `sudo-rs` (the Rust version), is available, but not the default.
+    - It's 0.2.5, missing `sudoedit` `NOEXEC` and many other things.

 * [Debian 10][deb10]:
   - Uses the Wayland display server instead of XOrg for GNOME (3.3), but XOrg is still installed by default and the display manager allows